kshitiz8/datasciencecoursera/codeBook.md

   * STANDING
   * LAYING
 - **subject**: The id of the subject performing the activity for measurement.
 Possible value are 1-30
 - The first set of features selected originate from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
-Foloowing are the average of the mean and std deviation measurement of tBodyAcc-XYZ and tGravityAcc-XYZ
+Following are the average of the mean and std deviation measurements of tBodyAcc-XYZ, tGravityAcc-XYZ and tBodyGyro-XYZ for each subject and activity:
   * **tBodyAcc_mean_Y**:
   * **tBodyAcc_mean_Z**:
   * **tBodyAcc_std_X**: